aliveui/registry-aliveui/progress-summary.md

 Continue implementing components in the following order:

-1. Implement and create pages for molecules that use the implemented atoms
+1. Implement and create pages for organisms that use the implemented atoms and molecules
-2. Followed by organisms that use molecules and atoms
+2. Followed by templates that use organisms, molecules, and atoms
-3. Finally templates and pages
+3. Finally pages that use templates

 For each component:

-1. Study the shadcn implementation
+1. Study the shadcn implementation (if available)
 2. Create the component with the same API and functionality
 3. Document the component
 4. Create a display page showing all variants